SlithyMatt/rocket88/README.md

 If you're reading this, you're there already!
 All the documentation is in markdown, mostly in the [doc](doc) directory, which contains detailed information about each instruction, as linked in the [opcode table](#opcode-table) above.

 ### Verilog Core
+The code for implementing ROCKET88 on an FPGA is being written in the Verilog hardware description language (HDL).
+In the [verilog](verliog) directory, you'll find the Verilog code, starting with [Rocket88.v](verilog/Rocket88.v), which is the top-level module for the core.
+The non-Verilog files (with extensions other than .v) are for a Quartus project that will deploy this core to a specific development board.
+Using this project isn't necessary if you are using a different board or toolchain, as you can just take the .v files and import them into another project for another board.

 ### Emulator Core Library